Instituto da Criança com Diabetes

 • The importance of physical activity

-• The mental health impact of living with type 1 diabetes
+• >The mental health impact of type 1 diabetes

-The aim is to increase knowledge about the condition and make those involved more adherent to treatment.
+The aim is to increase knowledge about the condition and help those concerned to better follow their treatment plans.

-ICD also offers a Compact Type 1 Diabetes Education Programme, made up of 14 video lessons recorded by the ICD medical and technical team.
+ICD also offers a Compact Type 1 Diabetes Education Programme, consisting of 14 video lessons recorded by the ICD medical and technical team.
 The programme aims to bring type 1 diabetes education to places where there are no diabetes education programmes.